Novartis/YADA/readme.md

 **YADA** is an acronym for "Yet Another Data Abstraction."

+**YADA** is an open source software framework distributed by [Novartis Institutes for BioMedical Research](http://opensource.nibr.com) under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).

-Its [raisons d'etre] are to enable efficient, non-redundent development of data-dependent applications and utilities, data source querying, data analysis, processing pipelines, extract, transform, and load (ETL) processes, etc.  **YADA** does all this while preserving total decoupling between data access and other aspects of application architecture such as user interface.
+Its [raisons d'être] are to enable efficient, non-redundent development of data-dependent applications and utilities, data source querying, data analysis, processing pipelines, extract, transform, and load (ETL) processes, etc.  **YADA** does all this while preserving total decoupling between data access and other aspects of application architecture such as user interface.

 # What's in this document?